Decisive Jacksonville Probate Litigation Attorneys

 Family members sometimes suspect that the person appointed as personal representative or executor isn’t the best person for the job.
 They may even have reason to believe the person is behaving improperly or unlawfully in carrying out their duties.

-In those cases, an attorney can help you challenge the person’s status as personal representative.
+In those cases, a lawyer can help you challenge the person’s status as personal representative.

 Grounds for challenging the personal representative include: